BernieWhite/DevOpsKitDsc/docs/commands/en-US/Add-DOKDscModule.md

 If the module is from this workspace or a repository.

-When Workspace type is used no attept will be made to download the module from an external repository.
+When Workspace type is used no attempt will be made to download the module from an external repository.

 ```yaml
 Type: String